Jorge Polanco Player Props: Twins vs. Cardinals

 Jorge Polanco At The Plate

-- Polanco has 10 doubles, five home runs and eight walks while hitting .242.
+- Polanco is hitting .243 with 10 doubles, five home runs and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.